 This tall and spikey cactus is a fun addition to your collection.
 When you order this cactus, you will receive one that looks similar to these pictures and it will come in a 3.5” pot to protect it from root damage.

-Description: It is one of the most spectacular columnar tree-like cereus 1 to 10 (or more) m tall.
-It ramify at the base or develops a distinct trunk with dozens of erected glaucous (bluish-silver) branches.
-Its elegant habit (shape) makes it look like a miniature blue Saguaro.
+It is one of the most spectacular columnar tree-like cereuses and can grow one to 10 (or more) m tall.
+It ramifies at the base or develops a distinct trunk with dozens of erected glaucous (bluish-silver) branches.
+Its elegant shape makes it look like a miniature blue Saguaro.
 This is one of the bluest columnar cacti.

-Pseudocephalium: As Pilosocereus cacti age, they produce what is called a 'pseudocephalium', but in Pilosocereus pachycladus the fertile portion is often slightly differentiated from normal vegetative parts.
-The floriferous areole are usually located on one or more ribs near the apical part of the branches and produce thick, soft tufts of orange/white hair (sort-of like that seen in 'old man cacti' Cephalocereus senilis).
-This area of the cactus is where the flowers pop out.
+Pseudocephalium: As Pilosocereus cacti age, they produce what is called a 'pseudocephalium', but in Pilosocereus pachycladus, the fertile portion is often slightly differentiated from normal vegetative parts.
+The floriferous areole is usually located on one or more ribs near the apical part of the branches and produces thick, soft tufts of orange/white hair.
+This area of the cactus is where the flowers bloom.

-Blooming season (Europe): The flowers open at night in summer and continue the day after; (in its habitat it flowers in October and fruits in January) Flowers are seen only in large, mature specimen at least 1 m tall.
+Blooming season (Europe): The flowers open at night in summer and continue the day after, in its habitat, it flowers in October and fruits in January.
+Flowers are seen only in the large, mature specimen at least 1 m tall.

 Some of the information in this description has been found at desert-tropicals.com, llifle.com and cactus-art.biz

 |Blooming Season||Mid summer|